 The day before the official start of the show, UCHS holds a “Jump4Fun Day”.
 This is an informal day where any rider can sign up to test the courses and jump their mounts.
 Over the course of the week, other competitions round out the experience alongside the horses.
 The traditional Jack Russel Terrier races and the Horses and Horsepower Classic Car Show are two of the most popular non-equine activities for guests.

-On the final day of the Upperville Show, locals drive their beautifully refurbished classic cars to the assigned area on the grounds near the Grad Prix arena.
+On the final day of the Upperville Show, locals drive their beautifully refurbished classic cars to the assigned area on the grounds near the Grand Prix arena.
 The stunning cars are displayed for all to enjoy and vote on in a friendly “people’s choice” competition.
 Guests enjoy seeing the popular Thunderbirds, Mustangs, Rolls Royces and an old-fashioned “Upperville” trolley cart owned by one of the board members.
 The classic car show is a favorite part of the UCHS experience.

 What to Wear to the Upperville Horse Show

-The week of Hunter Jumper competitions conclude with the popular main Grand Prix event featuring the $216,000 FEI 4* Upperville Jumper Classic.
-Women wear everything from gorgeous Royal Ascot-style fashions and chic summer dresses to tailored shirt and designer jean ensembles.
-The stylish ladies fill the Upperville grounds alongside equally fashionable men.
-Giving a nod to the summer heat, men often wear polo or neat button-up shirts paired with casual slacks and loafers or perhaps preppy shorts and bow ties or a linen blazer with neat jeans.
 The ladies accessorize their chic outfits with fabulous hats and wedge heels, sandals or flats.
 Think practicality when choosing your footwear.
 The goal is to be comfortable walking on a variety of terrains and standing for an hour or two at the rails to enjoy a better look at the jumpers.
-Have some fun with accessories.
-A hat, quality sunglasses and equestrian-themed jewelry for the ladies or a cheeky tie for the gentlemen will set off your outfit nicely.
+Have some fun with accessories; a hat, quality sunglasses and equestrian-themed jewelry for the ladies or a cheeky tie for the gentlemen will set off your outfit nicely.
 While you are likely to see riders walking around in jodhpurs and tee-shirts, the beautifully dressed spectators bring an air of sophisticated excitement to this cherished historic event.

 The 1853 Club

 For those with a true passion for the sport of showjumping, joining the 1853 Club is a must.
-The premiere seating arrangements for VIP guests take place next to the main arena in a gracious long tent.
+The premiere seating arrangements for VIP guests take place next to the main arena in a long tent.
 Guests enjoy delicious catered meal service and a bar.
 Named for the founding year, the 1853 Club takes exceptional care of its patrons.
 Their sponsorship includes premium viewing and service.
 The 1853 Club is an exclusive experience and tickets sell out quickly.
-Spectators are eager to rub elbows with equestrian royalty and to enjoy the best seats overlooking Jumper Ring 1 – the Welcome Stakes, Jumper Classic & Hunter Derby ring.
+Spectators are eager to rub elbows with equestrian royalty and to enjoy the best seats overlooking Jumper Ring 1—the Welcome Stakes, Jumper Classic & Hunter Derby ring.

-Tailgating for the Grand Prix
+Tailgating at the Grand Prix

 Picnic tables and field parking are available at the Upperville showgrounds for tailgating by reservation.
 Spectators bring beautiful spreads to picnic under the shade of tents.
 This area is perfectly positioned to watch the popular main Grand Prix event while enjoying a feast.
 If you’re planning a stylish Wine & Country tailgate with friends and family, here are some recipes for easy tailgating dishes.